+- Take a different look at your daily tasks.
 Right now, you are in full “admin” mode (and are doing an awesome job at that!), but to make a successful leap from admin to developer, you’ll need to stop thinking about the greater implementation of Salesforce in your organization, and start thinking about what can be automated.

 As a Salesforce developer, you’ll be using code to automate repetitive tasks and help your organization get more value from the Salesforce platform.
 Throughout your days as an admin (while you are doing the necessary preparation for your developer move), begin complementing your admin mindset by thinking about how code can solve challenges and make life easier.

+- Start doing the work.
 Of course, the best place to start your career as a Salesforce developer is in Trailhead.
 Salesforce provides an incredible amount of tutorials and learning opportunities to help you become a developer.
 Trailhead will literally take you from a beginner to a savvy developer!